Napp/salesforce-api-wrapper/README.md

 ## Errors
 If something goes wrong the library will throw an exception.

-If its an authentication exception such as an expired token this will be as `Napp\Salesforce\Exceptions\AuthenticationException`, you can get the exact details using the methods `getMessage` and `getErrorCode`.
+If its an authentication exception such as an expired token this will be as `Karronoli\Salesforce\Exceptions\AuthenticationException`, you can get the exact details using the methods `getMessage` and `getErrorCode`.

-All other errors will be `Napp\Salesforce\Exceptions\RequestException`, the salesforce error will be in the message
+All other errors will be `Karronoli\Salesforce\Exceptions\RequestException`, the salesforce error will be in the message

 ```php